 - An experienced Mortgage Loan Originator will send a list of documents that are going to be required for submission.

-- Once a complete 1003 (Uniform Residential Loan Application) is complete and necessary documents are gathered to submit:
+2nd step: once a complete 1003 (Uniform Residential Loan Application) is complete and necessary documents are gathered to submit:

 - Note that some Loan Originators do not have access to the Automated Underwriting System (AUS) and rely on other people in their company to run the program.

-After a complete credit package, loan application, credit report, income, and assets have been gathered, the package is sent to an underwriter for review.
+3rd step: after a complete credit package, loan application, credit report, income, and assets have been gathered, the package is sent to an underwriter for review.
 Once reviewed by an underwriter, they will issue a mortgage commitment subject to a sales contract, appraisal on the property, and other property documentation.

-Advantages Of TBD Property Mortgage Approval
+Advantages of TBD Property Mortgage Pre-approval

 - A complete credit package, loan application, credit report, income, and assets are already verified by a underwriter.